 - Passed a national examination administered by the Commission on Dietetic Registration.

-Approximately 50 percent of RDNs hold advanced degrees.
+Over half of RDNs hold advanced degrees.
 Some RDNs also hold additional certifications in specialized areas of practice, such as pediatric or renal nutrition, nutrition support and diabetes education.